 In 1998, Barbara opened a restaurant of her own, No. 9 Park, in Boston’s Beacon Hill neighborhood.
 The restaurant immediately received rave reviews from publications around the country and was named one of the “Top 25 New Restaurants in America” by Bon Appétit and “Best New Restaurant” by Food & Wine.

 In 2016, Barbara joined the Eataly Boston team as Chef Collaborator on the fish-focused restaurant, Il Pesce, where she oversees menu development and utilizes local ingredients from purveyors with whom she’s built decades-long relationships.
-In Summer 2017, Barbara will partner with fellow, historic Boston brand, Boston Harbor Cruises to elevate food and beverage options on the BHC private charter fleet as well as reinvigorating menu offerings at other venues on the Harbor.
+In Summer 2017, Barbara partnered with fellow historic Boston brand, Boston Harbor Cruises, to elevate food and beverage options on the BHC private charter fleet as well as to reinvigorate menu offerings at other venues on the Harbor.